pocomane/brewed-in-the-apocalypse/bita.md

 - An object owned and carried on by the character.
 - A knowledge that can be used in specific circumstances by the character.

-Optionally a tag may have a number associated to indicate the quantity or the strength of the status.
-Changing a tag means adding or removing it You decide how the tag is changed based on what happened in the fiction.
+Changing a tag means adding or removing it, the scenarist decides how the tag is changed based on what happened in the fiction.

 ```
 Scenarist - The Eleven Sage blesses Anne.
 Now her can understand and read, but